Sovatharothh/blog_API/README.md

 # Blog API

 This is a RESTful API for a blogging platform.
 The API allows users to register, login, reset passwords, and refresh tokens.
-It also includes functionality for handling user authentication and authorization using JWT tokens.
+It also includes functionality for handling user authentication and authorization using JWT tokens before interacting with the blogs through create, delete, update and get all blogs.

 ## Installation